Things you need to know…

 Within walking distance

 The camping fields are a 20 minute walk to East Runton and a 15 minute walk to Cromer.
 The beaches are at East Runton and Cromer.
 The Co-op supermarket is a 5 minute walk.
 Lidl 10 minutes and Morrisons 10 minutes.

-The 6 shower blocks are built and maintained to a high standard (apart from one that is only used in high season – it is still clean but old!)
+The 6 shower blocks are built and maintained to a high standard.
 They are lit both inside and out at night.
 There is no other on site lighting so bring a torch!

 Marl Pit and Moll’s Meadow